MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/recommended-antivirus-exclusions.md

 ### Don't scan outgoing files on MPs

 - Most antivirus software has an option to scan files that are copied to a remote location (outgoing files).
-This setting should be disabled on management points.
+This option should be disabled on management points.
 - For Windows Defender, the policy name is **Configure monitoring for incoming and outgoing file and program activity**.
 And it should be set to **Scan only incoming files**.

     For more information, see [Enable and configure Windows Defender Antivirus always-on protection in Group Policy](/windows/security/threat-protection/windows-defender-antivirus/configure-real-time-protection-windows-defender-antivirus).